 The Museum and exhibitions have a distinctive and consistent house-style.
 Exhibition themes, design, communication and associated activities are based on ever-evolving displays of artefacts and collections to ensure variety and interest for all visitors, rather than a static archive.
-The exhibition design and visual communications strategy accommodates the wide range of museum of childhood themes and displays of artefacts .
-To tell the individual and diverse stories of childhood and growing up, and to explore deep childhood themes, alongside tried and tested museum interactivity, such as handling collections, the museum will use a variety of art forms to explore displays and exhibitions, the Museum actively embraces and implements new media technologies.
+The exhibition design and visual communications strategy accommodates the wide range of museum of childhood themes and displays of artefacts.
+To tell the individual and diverse stories of childhood and growing up, and to explore deep childhood themes, alongside tried and tested museum interactivity, such as handling collections, the museum will use a variety of art forms to explore displays and exhibitions, the museum will actively embrace and implement new media technologies.

-An upgraded Website and an App will be used to:
+An upgraded Website and App will be used to:

 - Promote the Museum and outline its purpose and aspirations

-- Give an account of the contents and activities in the Museum (this would serve as an introduction to the Museum before a visit to the physical location, act as a guide during a visit, and be a reference point after a visit)
+- Give an account of the contents and activities in the Museum (this will serve as an introduction to the Museum before a visit to the physical location, act as a guide during a visit, and be a reference point after a visit)

 - Show a calendar of events

 - Provide logistical information and useful links

-- Tie in with off-site activities and events organised by the museum or in conjunction with other groups
+- Tie in with off-site activities and events organised by the museum or in conjunction with partner groups